corbosman/advent2020/README.md

 4. Pretty easy using collections.
 You could make it more compact but separating each filter makes it more readable imo.

+5a.
+It took me a while to realise that the boarding pass codes are their own seat/column value in binary!
+Just B/F swapped with 0/1.
+    I figured I'd solve it using bit shifting, but then I noticed I was basically XOR-ing the original value with 127, which gives you the original value.
+    This makes the solution really simple.

+5b.

 8a.
 I opted to create a Computer class and a State class.
 The instruction set is passed as state and then executed by the computer.
 8b.
 I kept a pointer stack in state, and then rewound the state, changing a jmp=>nop or nop=>jmp until it did not "crash".
 This is much faster than brute forcing.